John Lyon, 8th Lord Glamis: Death

-Glamis was accidentally killed in a street brawl in Stirling between his followers and those of David Lindsay, 11th Earl of Crawford.
+Glamis was accidentally killed on 17 March 1578 in a street brawl in Stirling between his followers and those of David Lindsay, 11th Earl of Crawford.
 He was shot through the head, and David Hume of Godscroft ascribed his death to his height.
+At the time, several lords had come to Stirling over a power struggle involving Regent Morton and the keepers of the young James VI.

 Andrew Melville composed a Latin epigram to him.
 Hercules Rollock wrote a Latin epitaph.

 Family

 He married Elizabeth Abernethy, sister of Alexander Abernethy, 6th Lord Saltoun.
 Their children included: